Meet the Team

 About Megan Fitzgibbon

 Megan completed her post graduate degree in Clinical Psychology in South Africa and worked alongside the police and a community intervention center with a focus on Trauma, Critical Incident Stress Debriefing and Play Therapy.
-Before coming to Caring Families Aotearoa, she worked in MSD’s Historical Claims team who dealt with historic claims of abuse in state care.
+Before coming to Caring Families Aotearoa, she worked in MSD’s Historical Claims team which dealt with historic claims of abuse in state care.

 Di Marshall